-Apart from the above, the passing of Greek Law 3863/2010 introduced radical changes to the structure and mode of operation of the insurance system.
+Apart from the above, the passing of Greek Law 4387/2016, as well as of several other pension and social insurance reform laws, introduced radical changes to the structure and mode of operation of the insurance system.
 These developments, with possible reinterpretations of the current legislation or possible future changes to that legislation in respect to pensions and related liabilities, as well as the requirements of the memorandum, which are targeted to creating a viable and sustainable general pension system and minimising state subsidies through, among other things, the consolidation of pension funds, may alter the liabilities of the banking sector and hence of the Issuer or its subsidiaries in respect to contributions to meet actuarial or operational deficits of the pension funds.
-Moreover, it is impossible to predict potential legal challenges or their outcomes against the consolidations of pension funds, or the outcome of such disputes.
+Moreover, it is impossible to predict potential legal challenges against the consolidations of pension funds, or the outcome of such disputes.